Responsive

 About Tracetest

 Tracetest lets you build integration and end-to-end tests 98% faster with distributed traces.
-No plumbing, no mocks, no fakes – test against real data.
+No plumbing, no mocks, no fakes: test against real data.
 Assert against both the response and trace data at every point of a request transaction.
 Validate timing of trace spans, including databases.
 Assert against side-effects, including Kafka and message queues.
-Save and run tests visually and programatically with CI build jobs.
+Tracetest also supports synthetic monitoring, load testing, and true end-to-end testing, allowing you to proactively monitor and test your applications.
 Get started with Tracetest for free and start building tests in minutes instead of days.